 Our founder, Dustin D. Pickering, has worked at Denson Home Health for several years as an office assistant.
-The company CEO offered to allow us to print Harbinger Asylum’s breaking issue on the office copier.
+The company president offered to allow us to print Harbinger Asylum’s breaking issue on the office copier.
 This was the beginning of a radical new thing.
 We resurrected the art of the zine for poetry’s sake.

 Suzanne Denson has been a lifeline for the founder’s poetry aspirations, and a patron of the efforts of Transcendent Zero Press for several years.